barmanroys/bilby-assignment/README.md

 | NER_HOST                   | `ner`, the service name for named entity recognition                                                    |
 | MYSQL_HOST                 | `database`, the service name for the MySQL database

-With this setup, if you run the following from the Git root repository.
+With this setup, you can proceed to test the entire pipeline following the same procedure as in the master branch.